parvezhussain/ReadMe/VirtualBox - Setup Network Cards on VMs.md

 My requirement is:

-- I should be able to ssh to the VMs from my laptop.
+- From my laptop, I should be able to ssh to the VMs.
 - The VMs should be able to access internet.

 For my requirement I will choose: